 Do you like Japanese cuisine?
 Then, this lesson about food in Japanese is perfect for you!
 What kind of Japanese food item have you tried until now, and which one is familiar to you?
-Well, sushi is probably the most famous dish from Japan, and ramen noodles might be one of your favorites.
+Well, sushi is probably the most famous Japanese dish, and ramen noodles might be one of your favorites.

-However, there is a broad variety of flavors and food to try in Japan.
+However, there is a wide variety of flavors and food to try in Japan.
 Let’s discover some Japanese food today!

 - 1 How do you say “food” in Japanese?